General Zaragoza, Nuevo León

 General Zaragoza is a municipality and town of the northeastern Mexican state of Nuevo León.
 It is located in the south-eastern part of the state.
-The town is at 23°58′25″N 99°46′23″W. The municipality has a total area of 508 square miles (1,315 km2) and had a population of 5,942 in 2010.
+In 2023, Zaragoza was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.
+The town is at 23°58′25″N 99°46′23″W. The municipality has a total area of 508 square miles (1,315 km2) and had a population of 6,282 in 2020.
 Most of the population lives in the town of Zaragoza.
 The elevation of Zaragoza is 4,520 feet (1,379 m).
 Zaragoza is bordered by Aramberri, on the south and east by Hidalgo, Tamaulipas, and on the west by Doctor Arroyo.

 Zaragoza is named in honor of General Ignacio Zaragoza who fought against the French invaders at the Battle of Puebla on May 5, 1862.

 History

 The original inhabitants of the Zaragoza region were nomadic Indian bands the Spanish called Negritos or Bozalos and Janambres.
 In 1626, a Franciscan priest, Lorenzo Cantú from the convent at Charcas, followed a group of Indians to the valley of the Rio Blanco where he founded the Misión de San Josè del Rio Blanco near the site of Zaragoza.
 In 1866, the municipality of Villa de General Zaragoza was created by the government.